Scale human insights across all your teams

 Headquartered in Seattle, Alaska Airlines is the nation’s fifth-largest airline.
 The airline flies to more than 115 destinations throughout the United States and North America.
 It is known for low fares, award-winning customer service and sustainability efforts.

-Alaska Airlines, the nation’s fifth largest carrier, was not immune from COVID’s impact on the travel industry.
+Contact SalesAlaska Airlines, the nation’s fifth-largest carrier, was not immune to COVID-19’s impact on the travel industry.

 Almost overnight, the Seattle-based airline’s passenger count dropped from 130,000 people carried every day to just 4,000.

 Alaska’s E-commerce Design & Research team has been using UserTesting since 2014.
-At the pandemic’s onset, they quickly realized that digital touchpoints and messaging were more important than ever as customers wanted to be as safe as possible when travelling.
+At the pandemic’s onset, they quickly realized that digital touchpoints and messaging were more important than ever as customers wanted to be as safe as possible when traveling.

 “We know a lot about our guests and how they travel.
-But COVID has really changed a lot of the ways we are thinking about travel.
+But COVID-19 has really changed a lot of the ways we are thinking about travel.
 We wanted to make sure that we understood the guests’ experience,” said Aubri Denevan, Senior UX Researcher at Alaska.

 “We at Alaska have an experience map and we look at the full travel experience from the point when guests first start thinking about traveling all the way till they get to their destination.
 We have a lot of different phases in that experience map,” she said.
-“So, we really wanted to look at the holistic view of how COVID is impacting our guests.”
+“So, we really wanted to look at the holistic view of how COVID-19 is impacting our guests.”

 They wanted to learn more about four key questions:

-“The ability to not only get the attitudes from asking people questions, but to see in the moment what they're seeing and experience with them what they're experiencing, was really, really valuable,” Denevan said.
+“The ability to not only get the attitudes from asking people questions but to see, in the moment, what they're seeing and experience with them what they're experiencing, was really, really valuable,” Denevan said.

-“We wouldn't have gotten that kind of insight had we not approached it this way and have that beyond device testing, as we call it,” she said.
+“We wouldn't have gotten that kind of insight had we not approached it this way and have that 'beyond device testing,' as we call it,” she said.
 “It was really great to see that, and it was really useful for us.”

 Supplementing this qualitative research they received from UserTesting with their own quantitative research, Alaska began to uncover some major themes and see how those themes resonated with their broader audience.